ML & AI

 In Plain English

-Large language models are trained on enormous amounts of text, which makes them fluent and knowledgeable — but their knowledge is frozen at training time.
-Ask an LLM about a company's most recent earnings call and it will either hallucinate details or admit it doesn't know.
-Retrieval-Augmented Generation, universally called RAG, solves this by giving the model a library to consult before it answers.
+Large language models are trained on enormous amounts of text, so they're fluent and knowledgeable.
+But their knowledge stops at training time.
+Ask one about a company's latest earnings call and it'll either make something up or say it doesn't know.
+Retrieval-Augmented Generation (RAG) fixes this by giving the model relevant documents to read before answering.

-The process works in two steps.
-First, a retrieval system finds the most relevant passages from a knowledge base — using vector similarity, keyword search, or both.
-Second, those passages are stuffed into the prompt as context, and the LLM generates an answer grounded in what it just read.
-The model is not recalling from training; it is reading and summarizing.
+The process has two steps.
+First, a retrieval system finds the most relevant passages from a knowledge base using vector similarity, keyword search, or both.
+Second, those passages go into the prompt, and the LLM generates an answer based on what it just read.
+The model is reading and summarizing, not recalling from training.

-Think of RAG as the difference between asking an expert to answer from memory versus handing them the source documents and asking them to respond.
-The second approach is more reliable, verifiable, and updatable without retraining anyone.
+Think of it this way: asking an expert to answer from memory versus handing them documents and asking them to respond.
+The second approach is more reliable, verifiable, and doesn't require retraining.

-For financial analysis, RAG unlocks powerful workflows.
-You can build a system that answers "What did management say about supply chain risk in Q3 2024?" by retrieving the relevant earnings call chunks, then having an LLM synthesize a concise answer with citations.
-The retrieval layer is where VectorFin plugs in: pre-computed, high-quality embeddings over thousands of earnings calls and filings, ready for your retrieval step.
+For financial analysis, RAG is a practical tool.
+You can build a system that answers "What did management say about supply chain risk in Q3 2024?" by fetching relevant earnings call chunks and having an LLM summarize them with citations.
+That's where VectorFin fits in: pre-computed embeddings from thousands of earnings calls and filings, ready to use.

 Technical Definition